Leofierus/foreign-whispers/README.md

 # Foreign Whispers - YouTube Video Downloader

-Foreign Whispers is a Django web application that allows users to download YouTube videos and their associated captions and transcripts.
+Foreign Whispers is a Django web application that allows users to download YouTube videos and their associated captions and transcripts along with extracting the audio from the file and then using [whisper](https://github.com/openai/whisper) library to transcribe the audio file.

 ## Installation